ljbade/wolf4sdl/README.txt

  --hard                 Sets the difficulty to hard for tedlevel --nowait               Skips intro screens
- --windowed             Starts the game in a window
+ --windowed             Starts the game in a window --res <width> <height> Sets the screen resolution
+                        (must be multiple of 320x200 or 320x240) --resf <w> <h>         Sets any screen resolution >= 320x200 (which may result in graphic errors) --bits <b>             Sets the screen color depth (Use this when you have palette/fading problem or perhaps to optimize speed on old systems.
+                        Allowed: 8, 16, 24, 32, default: "best" depth)
-                        (Use this when you have palette problems) --res <width> <height> Sets the screen resolution (must be multiple of 320x200 or 320x240) --resf <w> <h>         Sets any screen resolution >= 320x200 (which may result in graphic errors) --joystick <index>     Use the index-th joystick if available --joystickhat <index>  Enables movement with the given coolie hat --samplerate <rate>    Sets the sound sample rate (given in Hz)
+ --joystick <index>     Use the index-th joystick if available --joystickhat <index>  Enables movement with the given coolie hat --samplerate <rate>    Sets the sound sample rate (given in Hz)